alex-wap/blog/recommenders/xzhang.md

 This question motivates the following contributions in this work:

    * *The User Model:* I will construct a model of users exhibiting information overload, bursty circadian rhythms and monotony aversion.
+I will also formally define and quantify monotony aversion.
+This is the first such user model incorporating these behaviours.

-Information overload has been studied and validated in prior research.
+   * *Model Validation:* Information overload has been studied and validated in prior research.
 I have validated the bursty circadian rhythms hypothesis on a large dataset from Sina Weibo.
-I will formally define monotony aversion, which has only been mentioned anecdotally earlier, and validate its existence on a large Twitter dataset I am collecting right now.
-This is the first such user model incorporating these behaviours.
+I will formally define and quantify monotony aversion, and validate its existence on a large Twitter dataset.

    * *The Broadcast Scheduling Problem:* I will introduce and formalize the broadcast scheduling problem with the aforementioned model.
 Then I will design an algorithm to construct an optimal schedule.